Skip to main content

 Woodland litter and soil fauna

 Converting land to woodland will usually result in an increased litter deposition.
 The nature of this litter will depend upon the existing soil type, the soil organisms present and the species of tree planted.
 However, one common feature will be increased moisture in the upper soil horizons due to the high water retaining capacity of organic matter.
 Scrub and woodland development leads to an increased carbon input from leaves and woody material.
-Both arecomprised of more complex structures such as lignin and polyphenols that are less palatable to many soil fauna resulting in accumulation within the soil.
+Both are comprised of more complex structures such as lignin and polyphenols that are less palatable to many soil fauna resulting in accumulation within the soil.

-Complex but close relationships exist between the type of litter (dependant on tree species) and the form of humus produced.
+Complex but close relationships exist between the type of litter (dependent on tree species) and the form of humus produced.
 Humus is formed by the incorporation of organic matter (mull) or its accumulation on the surface (mor) and different groups of soil organisms are associated with each type.

 • Mull is the less acidic and supports a larger faunal population, resulting in rapid breakdown and incorporation into the mineral horizons.
 Mull is usually associated with broadleaf woodlands.